Margaret Ray Wickens: Career

 In October 1902, Wickens attended the National Association of Army Nurses reception held in Washington, and spoke on the subject, "The Hand That Rocks the Cradle Rules the World".
 By 1911, she was the Superintendent of the Edgar County Children's Home, at Paris, Illinois.
 In October of that year, she attended the Illinois state conference of charities and corrections.
 After her failing health caused her to relinquish all work, she once again she returned to her daughter's home.

 Wilkens was a member of the Methodist church.

 Death and legacy

-On the evening of November 24, 1918, Wilkens died at the home of her daughter, Mrs. Jesse Goodman, in Atkinson, Illinois.
+On November 24, 1918, Wilkens died at the home of her daughter, Mrs. Jesse Goodman, in Atkinson, Illinois.
 She was buried in Sabetha, Kansas, beside her husband and four of her children.

-On September 11, 1921 a granite memorial was erected by the W.R.C. in Sabetha to the memory of Wickens.
+On September 11, 1921, a granite memorial was erected by the WRC in Sabetha to the memory of Wickens.